Editor’s Note: This post was updated on August 14, 2018, for accuracy and comprehensiveness. It was originally published on June 16, 2015.

 Bioelectric Impedance Analysis (BIA)

-Bioelectric Impedance Analysis (BIA) works by sending a small electrical current into a person and measuring the opposition of that current (impedance) as it travels throughout the body’s water.
-Once impedance is measured, body composition is ascertained.
+Bioelectrical Impedance Analysis (BIA) works by sending a small electrical current into a person and measuring the opposition of that current (impedance) as it travels throughout the body’s water.
+Once impedance is measured, body composition is calculated.
 Unlike other methods, a technician does not always need to be present at a BIA test, and you can use BIA devices with just by following the directions on the device.

-Because BIA measures works by measuring body water, a lot of useful information can be reported.
+Because BIA measures work by measuring body water, a lot of useful information can be reported.
 Although nearly all BIA devices will tell you your body fat percentage, some devices can go much further and report the body water weight, skeletal muscle mass, lean body mass, and much more.

-For a recap of all this, check out this video:
+For a recap, check out this video: